A MULTI-TERRAIN ULTRA SET AROUND THE HEART OF THE STUNNING TWEED VALLEY

 Venue: Glentress Peel Visitor Centre, nr Peebles, EH45 8NB.
 Nestled in the heart of the Tweed Valley, within easy reach of Edinburgh, Glasgow and the North of England, this is an ideal location & the same venue as our popular trail races.

 Registration: This is to be based from Glentress Peel café at the Glentress visitor centre.
-Registration will be on Saturday 16th between 1500-1700 & Sunday 17th between 0630-0730.
+Registration will be available both Saturday 20th between 1500-1700 & Sunday 21st between 0630-0730.
 Numbers will be issued at registration.

 Terrain: The rolling hills and woodland of the Tweed Valley offer unlimited scope for those looking for varied terrain.
 The course follows an extensive network of secluded paths and tracks through the various forests, multi-use trails along the banks of the beautiful river Tweed, winding tracks over hills & short sections on minor roads linking in the various areas.